 Figure 6.1.2.3-1 Procedure of Obtaining Resource owner Authorization (from RFC 6749 [4])

 OAuth 2.0 with authorization code grant model is depicted in clasue 4.1 in RFC 6749 [4].
 In this solution, the API invoker endorses the role of client, the triggerer endorses the role of user-agent.
-The Authentication Function authenticates the resource owner in step B. The API invoker (i.e. client) retrieves tokenCAPIF from the Authorization function in CCF.
+The Authorization Function authenticates the resource owner in step B, which depends on existing mechanism and is out of this solution.
+The API invoker (i.e. client) retrieves tokenCAPIF from the Authorization function in CCF.
 The scope of the tokenCAPIF includes API invoker ID, service API ID and resource owner ID (i.e. GPSI).

-Editor’s Note: authentication of resource owner is FFS.
+Authorization can be revoked according to mechanism defined in IETF RFC 7009 [xx].